 A Current Threat

 Estimates vary on when a quantum computer powerful enough to realise this threat will be built.
-As of 2017 a range of dates from 8 to 20 years have been suggested.
-More rapid scenarios are also possible: a major programme by a nation state could bring this down to perhaps 5-7 years; alternative schemes based on quantum simulators might overturn these estimates.
-Rosales & Martin propose to factor numbers up to 1020 within the next few years (a big jump, but still short of current key lengths) (13).
+A range of dates from 8 to 20 years have been suggested.
+More rapid scenarios are also possible: a major programme by a nation state could bring this down to perhaps 5-7 years; alternative schemes based on special-purpose quantum devices might overturn these estimates.

-Perhaps a business might reasonably assume that they should plan against a viable security threat from quantum computers by 2027.
+Perhaps a business might reasonably assume that they should plan against a viable security threat from quantum computers by 2027 at the earliest.
 Surely that seems like a comfortable way off?

 However there is a problem.
 If a hostile party intercepts and stores data today, they will be able to break its encryption in 2027.
 Additionally, the transition programme to put new quantum safe arrangements in place inside an organisation might itself take several years.
 Remote systems and embedded devices are a further complication.
 Not only will these require update, but the security protocols routinely used to validate such updates are themselves among those at risk.